rabbitmq/rabbitmq-oauth2-tutorial/README.md

 `rabbitmq.write:*/*/*` means allow write operation on a any vhost, on any exchange and any topic.
 In fact, it is any "routing-key" because that is translated to a topic/queue.

-We are going to test publishing a mqtt message by running the following command.
+We are going to publish a mqtt message by running the following command.
+If you have not run any of the previous use cases, you need to launch rabbitmq first like this `MODE=asymmetric_key make start-uaa`.
 ```
 make start-mqtt-publish token=$(bin/jwt_token legacy-token-key private.pem public.pem)
 ```